Onyx-Protocol/Onyx/docs/ivy-playground/tutorial.md

 ![unlock ok](unlock_ok.png)

 Click Unlock Value.
-This takes you to the transaction-list view, where you can see that the `TimedPayment` contract is no longer in the “Locked Value” list but in the “History” list, since it has been unlocked.
+This takes you to the list of value-locking contracts.
+You can see that the `TimedPayment` contract is no longer in the “Locked Value” list but in the “History” list, since it has been unlocked.
 The History view includes two links to the Chain Core dashboard: one for the transaction creating the contract, where value was locked up; and one for the transaction where the value was unlocked.

 ## Other contract examples

 Now that you have run through a complete example from end to end, look through the other predefined contracts in the Ivy Playground.
-The Ivy documentation [xxx link] will help you to understand how each one works, and how to write new contracts.
+[The Ivy documentation](docs) will help you to understand how each one works, and how to write new contracts.

 - `LockWithPublicKey` Our original simple-payment example, discussed above.